5outh/abstract-nonsense/posts/2016-06-01-categories.md

 notions in category theory and how they manifest in the haskell programming language.

-Category theory is extremely general; it's language is useful in recognizing structure and unifying mathematical concepts that don't seem related at first glance.
+Category theory is extremely general; its language is useful in recognizing structure and unifying mathematical concepts that don't seem related at first glance.
 It's a wonderful tool for gaining intuition about wildly different things in one fell swoop, which makes it a lot of fun to explore.

-On the other hand, haskell is an increasingly-widely-used, purely functional programming language based on category theory.
-A lot of the bizarre-sounding words haskellers use on a daily basis are rooted in category theory (or other branches of mathematics that category theory generalizes).
-However, mapping from category theory to Haskell is sometimes nontrivial.
+On the other hand, haskell is an increasingly-widely-used, purely functional programming language with some obvious roots in category theory.
+A lot of the bizarre-sounding words haskellers use on a daily basis are derived from category theory (or other branches of mathematics that category theory generalizes).
+However, mapping from category theory to Haskell is sometimes nontrivial, and it can be hard to see the connection.

 I think that learning haskell should be a tool for understanding category theory and vice versa.
-I hope to shed some light on the explicit mappings between category theoretical concepts and their haskell counterparts in this series.
+This post, and possibly other future posts, will hopefully shed some light on the explicit translations between category theory language and haskell.
+This is not necessarily intended to be an introduction to category theory or haskell, and I don't want to be too pedantic about definitions. however, I hope to incite an intuitive understanding about the basics of category theory and its translation to haskell.

 ## The category (intuitively)

 A category is a type of mathematical object.
-For the uninitiated, one of the simplest examples of a mathematical object is the `Set`; a collection of "things" that doesn't contain duplicates.
+For the uninitiated, one of the simplest examples of a mathematical object is the set; a collection of "things" that doesn't contain duplicates.
 Examples are:

-- The set of Natural numbers $\{0..\infty\}$
+- The set of natural numbers $\{0..\infty\}$
 - The set of all humans living in Europe
-- The set of all board games designed in the 1980s.
+- The set of all board games designed in the 1980s

-Sets have very little structure, so studying how they interact isn't very interesting.
-Many traditional mathematical structures add structure _on top of_ sets in order to find more interesting insights.
+Sets have a very general structure, so many traditional mathematical objects add structure _on top of_ sets in order to find more interesting insights.

-A category* is one of these abstractions.
-Intuitively, a category encodes a structure containing a bunch of "things" and ways to move between those things.
+A category* is one of these objects.
+Intuitively, a category is a structure containing a bunch of "things" along with a way to move between those things.

 <small>
 \* Technically, _small_ category.
 </small>

-## The Category (In Theory)
+## The category (in theory)

 The (semi)formal* definition of a category is as follows: